sjanhunen/dokimazo/papers/one-question.rst

    Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
 Asking Him to fill our open hearts really is the greatest thing we can pray for.

-Even though Israel is in a blinded, hardened state now, God has an incredible plan He is working out through the heart of people from all nations.
-Paul is speaking specifically about this in the book of Ephesians.

-Need to figure out how to tie in the Mystery revelation with the heart.
-God is accomplishing something big by focusing on the heart, quite apart from any laws and covenants.
-Today, God is using people out of all nations who have none of the advantages that Israel had.
-He is working through their hearts.
-It's not about one nation being above all others, but about all nations together (with Christ dwelling in their hearts) serving God.

-Israel wasn't the only nation that struggled with hardened hearts:

-   [Eph 4:18 KJV] 18 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness[G4457] of their heart:

-The word blindness is also translated "hardness".
-It means a covering over something.

 I think the greatest prayer is recorded in Eph 3:

    [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.